Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Even as he announced plans for the call, Blinken continued to insist that Russia was effectively isolated.
 He argued that the trip by his top officials is purely for damage control and a reaction to the international criticism Moscow is facing over the war in Ukraine.

-US officials say Russia is trying to shore up the few alliances it has left, some of which are US adversaries like Iran.
+US officials say Russia is trying to shore up the few alliances it has left, some of which are US adversaries, such as Iran.
 But countries that are ostensibly U.S. partners, like Egypt and Uganda, also warmly welcome top Russians.

 And after arguing since February that there’s no point talking to Russia because Russia isn’t serious about diplomacy and can’t be trusted, the US admitted that they were also to engage with Moscow.

 Speaking to reporters in Tashkent, Uzbekistan, on Friday, Lavrov said he would be open to a call with Blinken, but any direct communication would have to await his return to Moscow.
-Lavrov said his department did not receive a formal appeal request until after Blinken’s announcement.
+Lavrov said his department did not receive a formal appeal request before Blinken made his announcement.

-Public awareness of Lavrov combined with announcement of substantial proposal to Russia to secure release of detained Americans Paul Whelan and Britney Griner surprised more than one.
+Public awareness of Lavrov combined with the announcement of a “substantial offer” to Russia to secure the release of US detainees Paul Whelan and Brittney Griner took many by surprise.

-A Blinken–Lavrov conversation would be the highest-level contact between the United States and Russia since February 15, before the Russian invasion, and could set the stage for possible face-to-face discussions, although administration officials say that there is no plan for that.
+A Blinken-Lavrov talk would be the highest-level contact between the United States and Russia since Feb.
+15, before the Russian invasion, and could set the stage for possible face-to-face talks, though officials there administration say there is no plan for that.

 The Kremlin likely welcomed the news that the United States is now seeking engagement and will likely delay the process of organizing a call to gain maximum advantage.